genestack/user-tutorials/source/guide/using-genestack.rst

 Task Manager
 ------------

 In the top-right corner of any page on Genestack, you can see a link called Tasks.
 It will take you to the Task Manager, an application which allows you to track the progress of your computations.

 .. image:: images/task-manager.png

 All your tasks can be sorted and filtered by file name, accession, status, owner, last update and elapsed time.
 You can also view logs produced for each computation (error and output log).
 Error logs tell you why your task has failed.
 Output logs contain information about the exact details of what Genestack does with your files during the computation process, what specific tools and parameters are used, and so on.

 If the computations finished successfully, error logs will be empty, but the logs can provide you with some basic statistics about the output data.

 .. image:: images/task-log.png

 If you change your mind about a computation after it has started, remember that you can kill tasks whenever you want by clicking the **Cancel** button, next to the task status.

 Statuses in Task Manager help you keep track of your tasks.
 Let’s look what each status means:

--  *Starting* — the computation process has started to run
+-  *Starting* — the computation process has started to run;
--  *Done* — the task has finished successfully
+-  *Done* — the task has finished successfully;
 -  *Failed* — the computation has failed.
-To find out why, click on "View logs"
+To find out why, click on "View logs";
--  *Queued* — the task is waiting for dependencies to complete initialization
+-  *Queued* — the task is waiting for dependencies to complete initialization;
--  *Running* — your task is in progress
+-  *Running* — your task is in progress;
--  *Blocked by dependency failure* — the computation cannot be completed because a task on which this one depends has failed
+-  *Blocked by dependency failure* — the computation cannot be completed because a task on which this one depends has failed;
--  *Killed* — the task has been canceled by the user
+-  *Killed* — the task has been canceled by the user.

 Data Export
 -----------

 Genestack provides secure data storage, and **Export Data** application allows to safely download both assays and analysis results together with attached metadata to a local machine.

 Select those files you are going to export, right-click on them and select **Export Data** application.

 On the application page you will see the status of your files, and if some of them are not initialized you will be suggested to initialize them prior to export.

 .. image:: images/export1.png

 If you change you mind, you can stop exporting process by click on **Cancel** button.

 .. image:: images/export2.png

 The application creates an Export File that contains a special link to download the selected assays, that is accessible until the corresponding Export File is deleted.

 .. image:: images/export3.png

 **Sharing the link** enables your collaborator to download data even if they do not have a Genestack account.
 All the Export files are stored in the “Exports” folder.